Hi, I’m Bethany

 - Principal Teachers: Andres Cardenes, Linda Wang, and Mary West

 Bethany’s multifaceted performance and teaching career has taken her around the globe, including Austria, Iceland, Central America, and Spain.
 She has held tenured positions with orchestras like Albany Symphony, Vista Philharmonic Orchestra, West Virginia Symphony, Youngstown Symphony, and the Santo Domingo Music Festival Orchestra.
-Bethany has also performed with notable artists like Josh Groban, Ben Folds, and Trans-Siberian Orchestra.
+Bethany has also performed with notable artists like Josh Groban, Ben Folds, Celtic Women and the Trans-Siberian Orchestra.
 Additionally, she has served as a substitute with prestigious orchestras such as the Minnesota Orchestra and Portland Symphony.

 Learning how to play the violin should be a holistic and joyful journey.
 It’s fun, challenging, and extremely rewarding.
 I strive to teach my students how to play the instrument well, and through this, develop key skills such as communication, problem solving, innovation and mindfulness.
 In this process they will experience character growth such as responsibility, perseverance, confidence and cultural understanding.
 I believe that the best way to learn is in a calm, nurturing and fun environment.
 I expect my students to do their best and my goal is to challenge, inspire and to impart a life-long love of music.